WDI-SEA/react-development-course-materials/03-Underlying Concepts/03-unidirectional-data-flow-lecture.md

 - Use the unidirectional data flow pattern; hoist your state toward the top of the component tree so it's available to the children that need it.

-- Once you start coding your applications, be aware that your initial ideas might need to change, and that is okay!
+- Once you start coding your applications, be aware that your initial ideas might need to change, and that is OK!

 </aside>